 Can you imagine where humanity would be today if it utilized 100% of its potential?
 We probably would have cured every known disease, colonized the galaxy, and transcended space and time itself.
 But we know that human beings are not THAT perfect.
 How could they be?
 They’re notoriously flawed creatures.
 We’ve accomplished many great things, but only to a certain degree.
-We still quibble amongst, and go to war with, each other, we still haven’t cured some of the most deadly diseases, and we still haven’t traversed and uncovered the secrets of the far reaches of the galaxy.
+We still quibble among, and go to war with, each other.
+We still haven’t cured some of the most deadly diseases.
+And we still haven’t traversed and uncovered the secrets of the far reaches of the galaxy.
 At least we invented the fidget spinner and sliced bread.

 Perhaps our aggressive laziness could result from our propensity to favor pleasure over self-improvement.
 The human brain is largely rewarded through instant gratification, and not through evaluation of long-term consequences.
 Given the proper time and training, it can learn to delay gratification in the interest of its longer-term goals, but for the most part, it demands to be rewarded instantaneously and without obstructions.
 It explains why there are alcoholics, pornography addicts, and obese people—if they really wanted to improve themselves, they would’ve done so a while ago.